scalac-mk/ng-dockerfiles/node/README.md

 ## Description

-There are base images that can be used to build and run SPA apps.
+These are base images that can be used to build and run SPA apps.
 Contains couple most-necessary software, like:

 * node 6/8
 * yarn